The Ego Diet

 3) I want to be strong as I age.
 I want my muscles to hold my bones in place.
 I don’t want to sag (see #1).
 I don’t want to fall down and break a hip because I’ve let my muscles atrophy.
 Not gonna’ happen.

 4) In case you haven’t already noticed, vanity is a huge part of my diet plan.
 Notice we haven’t even discussed food yet.
 It’s because the power of the mind must be harnessed first.
 And if I’ve mastered anything it’s the art of being vain.
-Now if you are throwing up at this point that’s to be expected.
-Please note that throwing up is not a part of my diet plan but I understand the need to rid oneself of the harmful effects of the ego-trip you are currently reading.
+Now if you are throwing up at this point over what you've read that’s to be expected. :) Please note that throwing up is not a part of my diet plan but I understand the need to rid oneself of the harmful effects of the ego-trip you are currently reading.
 But I told you it would be an egotistical diet plan.
 The thing is you MUST want this and it’s hard to be disciplined over your diet just because of health reasons.
 Think about cigarette smoking; in reality people do live a long time even if they smoke.
 It’s hard for a 30-year old to worry about how things will be when they are 65.
 So you have to find something that is a powerful motivator TODAY!
 And that mirror and the looks you get from guys and gals mean a lot.
 So sue me.
 And believe me, no matter how old you are it feels good to be attractive to other people.